mksmvnv/mksmvnv/README.md

 </p>

 <p>
-  Honestly, I'm trying to develop something new here that I'll definitely break later.
-In my dreams, I'm an ML engineer who develops AI.
+  Honestly, here I'm trying to do something new for myself, which I hope won't break so often.
+My main goal is to develop in the field of Machine Learning and in the future work on projects related to AI.
 </p>

 <ul>